 No Ratings Yet

-Jump to Recipe
+Jump to RecipeJump to Video

 This post may contain affiliate links.
 Please read our disclosure policy.

-Watch the Ginger Scallion Sauce Recipe Video Below!
+Watch the Ginger Scallion Sauce Recipe Video!

-• My go-to neutral oil is avocado oil; you can also use canola or vegetable oil.
+• neutral oil – Use the highest quality neutral oil you can find.
+My go-to neutral oil is avocado oil; you can also use canola or vegetable oil.
 You want to avoid using oils like sesame or olive oil, which have lower burning points and stronger flavor profiles.

 How to Make Ginger Scallion Sauce

-• Once the neutral oil is heated to 350F, turn the heat off.
-Add minced ginger into a heatproof bowl (glass or stainless steel) and then slowly pour hot oil over the ginger.
+Add the Heated Oil – In a small saucepan, heat neutral oil until it reaches 350F and turn the heat off.
+Add minced ginger into a heatproof bowl and slowly pour hot oil over the ginger.
 Mix to combine.

-• Season with kosher salt and sugar and mix one more time to combine.
+Add Scallions, and Season – Add the minced scallions and mix to combine.
+Season with kosher salt and sugar and mix one more time to combine.
+Once the oil has cooled down, immediately store in an airtight container.

 Key Tip